akimwong/1_OnPremise/Journey/002/articles/summaries/Readme.md

 Before jumping into the feature selection, we should always load the dataset, perform data preprocessing and data transformation:

-1.1.
-Load dataset and import libraries <br/>
+1. Load dataset and import libraries <br/>
-1.2.
-Define the prediction <br/>
+2. Define the prediction <br/>
-1.3.
-Examine missing data <br/>
+3. Examine missing data <br/>
-1.4.
-Variable transformation (consists of encoding categorical variables and transforming all variables into the same scale (label encoder/min-max scaling)). <br/>
+4. Variable transformation (consists of encoding categorical variables and transforming all variables into the same scale (label encoder/min-max scaling)). <br/>

 ## 2. Exploratory Data Analysis (EDA)

+Data visualization and EDA can be great complementary tools to feature selection process, and they can be applied in the following ways:

+1. Univariate Analysis: Histogram and Bar Chart help to visualize the distribution and variance of each variable

+- To obtain an overview of distribution, firstly let’s classify features in to categorical and numerical variables, then visualize categorical features using bar chart and numerical features using histogram.
+- Visualizing the distribution gives suggestions on whether the data points are more dense or more spread out, hence whether the variance is low or high.
+- Low variance features tend to contribute less to the prediction of outcome variable.

+3. Correlation Analysis: Heatmap facilitates the identification of highly correlated explanatory variables and reduce collinearity
+4. Bivariate Analysis: Box plot and Grouped bar chart help to spot the dependency and relationship between explanatory variables and response variable